ldtteam/MinecoloniesWiki/source/workers/stonesmelter.md

 You now officially have a Stone Smelter! **CONGRATULATIONS!**

-Now you will have to issue the builder the “Build” assignment so it can build the “Stone Smeltery’s Hut”.

-Once the builder is done you can now hire the Stone Smelter and it will start to stone blocks for all your Towns needs upon request.
+The Stone Smelter will start to stone blocks for all your Towns needs upon request.

-<br><br><br><br>